 Despite these problems, the importance of trend data for policy purposes indicates the desirability of an attempt both to compare the seriousness of current gang problems with those of the past, and to predict future trends.
 Following sections will address four major questions.
-How does the seriousness of the youth gang problems described earlier compare with those of the recent (10 to 15 year) past, and do present developments represent a "new wave" of gang violence?
+How does the seriousness of the youth gang problems described earlier compare with those of the recent (ten to fifteen year) past, and do present developments represent a "new wave" of gang violence?
 How do respondents in the six gang-problem cities see the future of gang problems in their cities?
 What are the major factors-social, economic, demographic-seen by respondents as influencing the future of gang violence?
 What do population projections for the "youth" sector of the population portend for the future of gang and other youth violence?
-A fifth question-What is the likelihood that gang problems will develop in cities not now experiencing such problems-is not addressed in the present report.
+A fifth question-What is the likelihood that gang problems will develop in cities not now experiencing such problems-will be addressed in a future report.